cleanlite/runelite/README.md

 ### License

-RuneLite is licensed under the BSD 2-clause license.
+Cleanlite is licensed under the BSD 2-clause license.
 See the license header in the respective file to be sure.

 ## Contribute and Develop